ansys/pymeilisearch/doc/source/index.rst

            :link: examples
            :link-type: doc

-           Learn how to use PyMeilisearch to create your own indices with custom templates from either an online website or local HTML files.
+           Learn how to use PyMeilisearch to create your own indexes with custom templates from online files, local files, or files in the repositories of GitHub organizations.
         {% endif %}
     {% endif %}